IKE Configuration Overview¶

 IKE is enabled per VRF as follows:

-vsr running config# vrf main
+vsr running config# / vrf main ike

 Next, a VPN must be defined to specify the security parameters and policies to apply to the traffic, as well as authentication credentials for the IKE negotiation.
-To simplify the configuration of VPNs, VPN templates are proposed.
+To simplify the configuration of VPNs, VPN templates are used.

-VPN templates¶
+Policy templates¶

 The number of parameters for IKE is very high and it would be painful to repeat all of them for each VPN configuration.
 Therefore a template system is available to ease the configuration: